 Legal structure and ownership of the firm

 Edwards is a limited liability private company incorporated in England and Wales.
-The firm operates from a single office based in Aldridge, West Midlands but also has a market office in Nottingham.
+The firm operates from a single office based in Aldridge, West Midlands but also has a market office in Loughborough.

 As at the date of this report, there are four principals of the firm who each own 25% of the company’s issued share capital.
 Three principals are members of the Institute of Chartered Accountants in England and Wales and one is a member of the Association of Chartered Certified Accountants.